http2benchmark/http2benchmark.github.io/index.md

 [You can easily run http2benchmark on your own server by following this guide.](https://http2benchmark.org/guide.html)

+    It takes less than an hour of two $5 Digital Ocean droplets to verify the test results.
+    Total cost is less than $0.02.
+Give it a try. :-)

 ### Server software compared

 *   [Apache 2.4](http://httpd.apache.org/)